 Good morning, Greater Sudbury!
 Here are a few stories to get you started on this Saturday morning.

-Public Health Sudbury reports two new COVID-19 for July 23, Ontario reports 192
+Public Health Sudbury reports 11 new COVID-19 cases for Sept.
+10, Ontario reports 848

-Public Health Sudbury and Districts (PHSD) has reported two new cases of COVID-19 in the local jurisdiction for July 23.
-The health unit is also reporting there are now six active cases being monitored.
-Also, since the PHSD began tracking COVID-19 cases just over 16 months ago, there have been 2,178 total COVID-19 cases confirmed locally.
-PHSD also said 2,172 of those cases have now been resolved.
+Public Health Sudbury and Districts (PHSD) has reported 11 new cases of COVID-19 in the local jurisdiction for Sept.
+10. The health unit is also reporting there are now 44 active cases being monitored.
+Also, since the PHSD began tracking COVID-19 cases just over 18 months ago, there have been 2,332 total COVID-19 cases confirmed locally.
+PHSD also said 2,288 of those cases are now resolved.
+There are also 1,103 cases that are "confirmed or presumed to be" positive for variants of concern, unchanged over yesterday.
 The details were outlined on the PHSD website.
-In terms of where the new cases might have occurred, PHSD said there was one new case in Greater Sudbury and one new case in the Manitoulin District.
-Public Health Ontario has reported 192 new COVID-19 cases today in the July 23 daily update.
-Today's update includes 147 new recoveries and one death.
-Since yesterday's report, one person has been hospitalized with COVID-19 and two COVID patients have been admitted to intensive care units.
+As for the possible location of new cases, PHSD said all 11 new cases are reported to have occurred in Greater Sudbury.
+Public Health Ontario reported 848 new COVID cases today for Sept.
+9. The latest updates noted 770 recoveries and five new deaths.
+There were six deaths that occurred more than one month ago also reported today.

 Read the full story on the Sudbury.com homepage.

 Saturday will be a cloudy day, but sun for Sunday